The Dragon Ball FighterZ Tutorial Sucks part 2 - Tips and Tricks

 Dragon-Ball-FighterZ-Screenshot-2018-04-04-16-58-45-1024x576.png

 I honestly cannot believe the fact that the game does not teach you this stuff.
 Tagging characters in and out of the fight is the core mechanic of this game, so there's really no reason why anything should be left out in the tutorial.
-Yet, it's tagging lessons consist of how to hold down a button to tag, how to press forward and the tag/assist button, how to call in a tag during a super attack, and how to tag out an opponent.
-That's enough to get the job done, but it doesn't bother to telling you about the different ways you might be able to tag characters in while performing a super, while blocking, or during a combo.
+Yet, its tagging lessons consist of how to hold down a button to tag, how to press forward and the tag/assist button, how to call in a tag during a super attack, and how to tag out an opponent.
+That's enough to get the job done, but it doesn't bother to tell you about the different ways you might be able to tag characters in while performing a super, while blocking, or during a combo.

 • Of the most egregious failures to inform its players is the concept of block canceling into a tag.
 By pressing forward and the tag button under normal circumstances, you can bring in your next fighter.
 Doing so causes them to fly in across the screen a super dash, which can help extend combos, but also leaves them open for an opponent's counterattack.
 If, however, you press the buttons while in the middle of blocking an opponent's combo, you get a different type of tag.
 A bar of your super meter is used and the opponent comes in without super dashing.
 This is a great way of getting your fighters in while under pressure.

-• Next there's the idea of performing super attack combos with your tags.
+• Next, there's the idea of performing super-attack combos with your tags.
 Much like Marvel vs Capcom, if you perform a super move and then press one of the assist buttons while the super is active, your next character pops in and performs their super attack.
 The game, thankfully teaches you this much.
 It does not teach you that to perform the level 3 super for a character that is being tagged in, you need to hold the "back" direction down while calling them in.
 It's a simple thing to perform that you may discover on your own, but it's stunning to me that it is not included in the tutorial.

 • Finally, there's the more advanced super tagging option.
 By tagging in your other characters while performing super moves, a lot of your meter is used up.
 It's a safe way of tagging out characters, but it's expensive.
-If, however, you wanted to tag your character out without having to use the first bar for the character that is currently on-screen, you can.
+If, however, you want to tag your character out without having to use the first bar for the character that is currently on-screen, you can.
 Nowhere, NOWHERE in the game does it say anything about this!
 I had to look this up on a forum somewhere to learn this.
 While performing a combo and while your opponent is stunned by an attack, perform the half-circle forward motion and press the assist button.
-This summons the next character to perform their super attack, allowing you to tag out your other character and perform a super attack with the use of only one bar.
+This summons the next character to perform their superattack, allowing you to tag out your other character and perform a superattack with the use of only one bar.
 Likewise, if you perform the half-circle motion away from the opponent, you get the level 3 super of the assisting character.
 This can be extremely useful for characters who do not have super attacks in the air and need to be swapped out while it's safe.

 Sparking Blast

 The last thing I'll mention is how the sparking blast mechanic changes the properties of your character.
 Dragon Ball FighterZ tells you that it's useful to use as a burst to get your opponent off you.
 It also tells you that it increases your damage and defense in addition to actively healing your character on-screen.
-However it fails to talk about how it changes the Vanishing Attack, as a I mentioned above.
+However, it fails to talk about how it changes the Vanishing Attack, as I mentioned above.
 It also neglects to mention these other facts:

-• Performing the overhead attack that every character has (forward+medium attack) while Sparking can be cancelled into an air dash, allowing you to link into a full combo.
+• Performing the overhead attack that every character has (forward+medium attack) while Sparking can be canceled into an air dash, allowing you to link into a full combo.
 This is something you cannot do when not sparking.

 • Your light attack speed increases to the point that, if you do not perform an auto-combo, you can hit an extra one or two times during an air attack.